Key Quote

 Technique 2 — THE BENNET MARRIAGE AS FOIL

-This exchange reveals the dysfunctional Bennet marriage — Mr Bennet provokes his wife for entertainment, she responds with theatrical distress.
-Their relationship functions as a cautionary foil to Elizabeth and Darcy's: it shows what happens when a clever man marries a foolish woman for beauty alone.
+This exchange reveals the dysfunctionaldysfunctional — Not operating normally; marked by unhealthy patterns Bennet marriage — Mr Bennet provokes his wife for entertainment, she responds with theatrical distress.
+Their relationship functions as a cautionary foilcautionary foil — A contrasting relationship that warns against a particular outcome to Elizabeth and Darcy's: it shows what happens when a clever man marries a foolish woman for beauty alone.
 Mr Bennet retreated into irony; Mrs Bennet retreated into nerves.

-Austen uses the repeated 'nerves' motif to expose gender imbalance in Regency marriage: Mrs Bennet has no real power, so she deploys emotional manipulation (conscious or unconscious) as her only available tool.
+Austen uses the repeated 'nerves' motif to expose gender imbalance in Regency marriage: Mrs Bennet has no real power, so she deploys emotional manipulationemotional manipulation — Using displays of feeling to influence others' behaviour as her only available tool.
 Her 'nerves' are simultaneously comic and a genuine expression of a woman with no other form of influence.

 Key Words